Last updated January 28, 2015. Replaces the July 23, 2014 version in its entirety.

 2.2 License to Your Content.
 Even though we don’t claim ownership of your content, we do need certain licenses to your content in order to operate and enable the Services.
 When you upload or submit content to our Services, you grant Behance (and our parents and affiliates) a worldwide license to communicate, distribute, host, make modifications or derivative works (solely for the purpose of better showcase your work), publicly display, publicly perform, publish, reproduce, store, and use such content.
 The license granted by you is for the only purpose of operating, marketing, promoting, and improving our Services.
 We will attribute to you if we incorporate your content into a Behance feature or into promotional or marketing materials.

 2.3 Accessing and Sharing Your Content.
 By submitting your content to our Services, you also give other Behance users the right to share your content via various social medial platforms integrated with Behance.
 We may offer you ways to access and remove your content.
-Our Service may also provide ways for you to limit the scope of use and access and other user’s access and use of your content.
+Our Service may also provide ways for you to limit the scope of use and access and other user’s access and use of your content (such as allowing you to make your content available under Creative Commons licenses).
 You are responsible for determining the limitations that are placed on your content and for applying the appropriate level of access to your content.
 We do not monitor or control what others do with your content.
 It’s your responsibility to let other users know how your content may be shared and adjust the setting related to accessing and sharing your content accordingly.

 2.4 Termination of License.
 You may terminate this license at any time by removing your content from the Services.
 However, you agree that Behance may retain and use copies of your content for archival or backup purposes and for the investigation purpose mentioned later.

 2.5 Feedback: You have no obligation to provide Behance with ideas, suggestions or proposals (“Feedback”).
 If you submit Feedback to Behance, we may use it for any purpose without compensation to you and have no obligation to keep your Feedback confidential.